-To obtain drug screening on incoming nursing students at the College.
-This screening is in compliance with the clinical agencies used by the College of Nursing that stipulate in the clinical affiliation agreement that drug screening be performed before students are permitted into the clinical agencies.
+To obtain drug screening on incoming nursing students at Saint Francis Medical Center College of Nursing (SFMC CON).
+This screening is in compliance with the clinical agencies used by the college that stipulate in the clinical affiliation agreement that drug screening be performed before students are permitted into the clinical agencies.
 The rationale for this requirement for students is based on due diligence and competency assessment of all individuals who are providing patient care.